RacheleRR/TREX/README.md

 ## Contact

-For questions or issues, please open a GitHub issue or contact [your email].
+For questions or issues, please open a GitHub issue or contact [rachelerebeccarubiu98@gmail.com].